Find a Law Firm

 The law firm practices themselves provide us confirmation that they are on the Virgin conveyancing panel as opposed to being supplied with a list from Virgin directly.

-My lawyers in Newcastle have advised me that they can not locate my conveyancing file.
-To assist with my purchase I took out a mortgage with Virgin.
-Is it case that being on the Virgin conveyancing panel they need to have retained the file for a prescribed period?
+My lawyers in Leeds have advised me that they can not locate my conveyancing file.
+At the time of my purchase I took out a mortgage with Virgin.
+Is it case that being on the Virgin conveyancing panel they need to have retained the file for a number of years?